When you forget everything, what is left?

 It does not matter that the conversation made no sense.
 What does matter is that the confused person had a chance to connect with another human being.
 Most importantly the confused person smiled!

 At times a hug can make things better as long as both the caregiver and memory impaired person is comfortable with hugs.
 It is always important to pay close attention to the memory impaired person’s body language to make sure that they are comfortable with being hugged or touched.

 I also learned through my experience, that sometimes you can get to know the confused person through these seemingly nonsensical conversations.
 Years ago I took care of a woman that whenever she need to go to the bathroom she would say words that had to do with water, like sprinkler, river and snow.

 It helps to know or learn the memory impaired person’s history, routine and what they like to do for fun.
-If a person worked the night shift for most of their life, they most likely not sleep well at night when they get older.
-If a person never liked bingo when they were living at home probably won’t suddenly think bingo is the greatest game ever when they inter a nursing home.
+If a person worked the night shift for most of their life, they most likely won't sleep well at night.
+If a person never liked bingo when they were living at home, they won’t suddenly think bingo is the greatest game ever when they inter a nursing home.